grumpy-systems/docs/content/minecraft/_index.md

 few key things:

 * Build Immutability - Most of these just downloaded the Minecraft Jar files on the fly, so having things locked to a specific version was not possible.
+I went a step further and even have immutability for specific OS patch versions too, in case that causes some issue.
 * Lack of updates - It was up to the container's author to update things, and there was usually some delay.
+These containers update daily for any new Minecraft versions, and weekly for OS patches.
 * No shared images - When an update is released, you're downloading a large image over and over, which is just inefficient.